56kcloud/Training/DockerCon/logging/getting-started.md

     ```
     $ docker logs --tail 5 nginx

     ```

 4. Follow the log for real-time updates.

     ```
     $ docker logs -f nginx

     ```

     Curl or refresh the URL 0.0.0.0:8080 a couple times to see the log update

 ### <a name="Task_3"></a>Task 3: docker-compose and logging

 We have now seen how logging works in a single container.
-Now, we want to see how what logs look like when multiple containers are running in a compose file.
+Now, we want to see what logs look like when multiple containers are running in a compose file.
 In this example we will use the docker voting application.
 This stack contains 5 different containers running with one docker-compose file.

 1. Clone the Voting App Repo

     ```
     $ git clone https://github.com/dockersamples/example-voting-app.git

     ```

 2. Start the Voting App with docker-compose.